Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 | LinkedIn Ads | 0.52% | Retail (0.80%), logistics (0.67%) |

-For organic traffic, Facebook still delivers the highest link CTR.
+For organic traffic, Facebook still delivers the highest link CTR after Pinterest.
 Instagram and TikTok are designed to keep users on-platform, which is why their organic link CTRs are lowest.
-Focus link-driving content on Facebook, LinkedIn, and X — and use Instagram and TikTok for brand building and engagement.
+Focus link-driving content on Pinterest, Facebook, LinkedIn, and X — and use Instagram and TikTok for brand building and engagement.

 Posting Frequency Benchmarks

 How often should you post?
-The data-backed answer for each platform, sourced from HeyOrca, Buffer, and Hootsuite.
+The data-backed 2026 answer, sourced from HeyOrca, Social Insider, and Hootsuite.

 For detailed platform-specific timing data, see our how often to post on social media guide and the best time to post tool.